ClearBlade/GooglePubSubAdapter/readme.md

 The adapter subscribes to MQTT topics which are used to interact with the xDot.
 The adapter publishes any data retrieved from the xDot to MQTT topics so that the ClearBlade Platform is able to retrieve and process xDot related data or write data to xDot devices.

 # MQTT Topic Structure
 The __GooglePubSubAdapter__ adapter utilizes MQTT messaging to communicate with the ClearBlade Platform.
-The __GooglePubSubAdapter__ adapter will subscribe to a specific topic in order to handle xDot device requests.
-Additionally, the xDot adapter will publish messages to MQTT topics in order to communicate the results of requests to client applications.
+The __GooglePubSubAdapter__ adapter will subscribe to a specific topic in order to handle requests from the ClearBlade Platform/Edge to publish data to Cloud Pub/Sub.
+Additionally, the __GooglePubSubAdapter__ adapter will publish messages to MQTT topics in order to provide the ClearBlade Platform/Edge with data received from a Cloud Pub/Sub topic subscription.
 The topic structures utilized by the xDot adapter are as follows:

-  * Read xDot data request: {__TOPIC ROOT__}/receive/request
+  * Publish data to Cloud Pub/Sub: {__TOPIC ROOT__}/publish
-  * Read xDot data response: {__TOPIC ROOT__}/receive/response
+  * Send Cloud Pub/Sub subscription data to Clearblade: {__TOPIC ROOT__}/receive/response
   * Write xDot data request: {__TOPIC ROOT__}/send/request